The Power of Belief, Belonging, and the Right Environment: Maria’s Story

 A Journey Through Barriers

-Maria Kjer Rasmussen
+Maria Kjer Rasmussen, ii3 Swimmer

 Fighting Against Limiting Expectations

 Maria’s early athletic potential was clear—she was among the best age group swimmers in Denmark.
 But as others began to question her behaviour, self-doubt crept in.
-Her performance declined not because of her Autism, but because of the weight of judgment placed upon her.
+Her performance declined not because of her autism, but because of the weight of judgment placed upon her.
 Her story is all too common among neurodivergent athletes: early talent followed by retreat due to imposed limitations.

 Family-Led Solutions